 Silver Yoga - credits: thebody.gr

-On the second largest island of the country and only an hour and a half away from the center of Athens, Evia, has one of the most popular yoga retreats in Greece.
-On the Aegean side of Evia, lies a private island, Silver Island, where all the magic of yoga and meditation takes place.
+On the second-largest island in the country and only an hour and a half away from the center of Athens, Evia, has one of the most popular and best yoga retreats in Greece.
+On the Aegean side of Evia, lies a private island, Silver Island, -that gave its name to silver island yoga- where all the magic of yoga and meditation takes place.

 It was created by the Christie family, who had a cottage and acres of olives there in the region.
 The latest generation, however, decided to turn it into the ultimate yoga retreat.
 Without electricity and internet, Silver Island helps you to "disconnect" completely from the digital and -more generally- the outside world.
 Its name is inspired by the way the leaves are polished by the olives.
 The living space of the retreat is unsurprisingly completely ecological, while even the meals offered are carefully crafted to be completely organic.